wangziqi2013/wangziqi2013.github.io/_posts/2018-03-24-NOrec-Streamlining-STM-by-Abolishing-Ownership-Records.markdown

 It then samples the counter, performs the validation, and then compares the sampled counter to the current counter.
 If these two differs, then validation is re-run.

+As we can easily see, the validation uses TML to detect concurrent writers.
+If the global counter changes, then a writer must have committed during the value validation.
+In this case, a write that changes the read set may be missed, so validation must restart.
+We can also think of the value-based validation routine as a "mini read-only transaction" implemented using TML.

 One important detail of NOrec's incremental validation prototol is that, if read validation succeeds, the transaction's local copy of the global counter is updated to the local sample in the validation routine.
 The purpose is to avoid redundant validation.
 In NOrec, writer transactions have timestamps which are the value of the global counter when they commit